-Check out these 10 tips for how to improve employee morale in construction.
+Watch the video to check out these 10 tips for how to improve employee morale in construction.
 You can motivate your crew with this blueprint for success.

 1. The Right Team Needs the Right Tools

-Don’t scrimp on their tools, equipment or materials if you want a quality project that your crew can be proud of.
+Don’t scrimp on their tools, equipment, or materials if you want a quality project that your crew can be proud of.

 2. Keep Them Safe and Content

 You’re the example when it comes to company safety on the job site.
-If it’s a priority for you it will be for your team as well.
+If it’s a priority for you, it will be for your team as well.

 If you’re lax on safety procedures, they’ll start to cut corners too.
 This isn’t good for anyone.

-Let’s face it, no one wants to get hurt on the job and if they see it happening to their coworkers it’s concerning.
+Let’s face it, no one wants to get hurt on the job, and if they see it happening to their coworkers, it’s concerning.
 Your team wants a safe work environment.